Szczecin: World War II

 During World War II, Stettin was the base for the German 2nd Motorised Infantry Division, which cut across the so-called Polish Corridor and was later used in 1940 as an embarkation point for Operation Weserübung, Germany's assault on Denmark and Norway.

 On 15 October 1939, neighbouring municipalities were joined to Stettin, creating Groß-Stettin, with about 380,000 inhabitants, in 1940.
 The city had become the third-largest German city by area, after Berlin and Hamburg.

+Stettin served as a key arrival port in the Nazi-organised resettlement of Baltic Germans under the Heim ins Reich program, where ethnic German evacuees were ceremonially received as part of the regime's propagandised "homecoming" to the Reich.

 As the war started, the number of non-Germans in the city increased as slave workers were brought in.
 The first transports came in 1939 from Bydgoszcz, Toruń and Łódź.
 They were mainly used in a synthetic silk factory near Stettin.
 The next wave of slave workers was brought in 1940, in addition to PoWs who were used for work in the agricultural industry.
 According to German police reports from 1940, 15,000 Polish slave workers lived within the city.

 During the war, 135 forced labour camps for slave workers were established in the city.
 Most of the 25,000 slave workers were Poles, but Czechs, Italians, Frenchmen and Belgians, as well as Dutch citizens, were also enslaved in the camps.
 A Nazi prison was also operated in the city, with forced labour subcamps in the region.